 Check the UHS and UCC web sites for information about the diagnosis, treatment, and prescribing of medications for Attention Deficit Hyperactivity Disorder (ADHD).
 Students who have been diagnosed with ADHD must provide specific documentation before medications will be prescribed by UHS health care providers.
 Students who have not been diagnosed with ADHD previously must complete an evaluation that includes comprehensive testing and assessment by trained professionals before medications will be prescribed.
 For more information...

-Visit with the Campus Canines, a wonderful group of therapy dogs and their handlers, from 6:00-8:00 p.m. every fourth Monday of the month during the academic year.
-The dates for the spring semester are: February 24, March 24, and April 28.
-"PAWS for Stress Relief" is held in the lobby of the Goergen Athletic Center.
+Visit with the Campus Canines, a wonderful group of therapy dogs and their handlers, from 6:00-8:00 p.m. in the Goergen Athletic Center.
 Drop in whenever you can and stay for as long as you would like.
 The Campus Canines are sure to help your stress melt away!
-This monthly program is sponsored by the UHS Health Promotion Office, Healthy Monday @ UR, Active Minds, and P.A.W.S.
-For more information about upcoming health promotion events and programs, like Healthy Monday @ UR on Facebook.
+This monthly program is sponsored by the UHS Health Promotion Office, Healthy Monday @ UR, and Active Minds.

 Healthy Monday @ UR